-Israel is also a leader in solar energy, and can be expected to share its knowledge and advances in this field with the Sudan.
+When the South Sudan declared its independence, the Sudan itself lost most of its oilfields, which were located in the south.
+For the Sudan, a poor country, fossil fuels are expensive.
+Israel is a leader in solar energy, and can be expected to share its knowledge and advances in this field with the Sudan.
 After all, Israel is eager to demonstrate to the Arab states the many benefits they can derive from good relations with the Jewish state.
 It has a stake in their economic success.
-Now Israel, off to a good start with the UAE with all kinds of deals being made between organizations and businesses and individuals from both countries, and to a lesser extent the same is happening with Bahrain, will now have a chance to show what it can do for the Sudan, and for any other Arab state now willing to give not only peace, but normalization, a chance.
+Now is Israel's chance to show what it can do for the UAE, and Sudan, and Bahrain, and for any other Arab state now willing to give not only peace, but normalization, a chance.

-First published in
+First published in Jihad Watch.